Densaugeo/uploadserver/README.md

 curl -X POST http://127.0.0.1:8000/upload -F 'files=@basicauth-example.txt' -u hello:world
 ~~~

-Uploads without authentication will be rejected.
+All requests without authentication will be rejected.
 Note that basic authentication credentials can be stolen if sent over plain HTTP, so this option is best used with HTTPS.

-The server checks credentials before it handles the body of the request, so this mode of operation is not susceptible to DoS attack mentioned in the previous section.

 ## Basic Authentication (uploads only)